Sun and sunburn

 Heat exhaustion occurs when the temperature inside the body (the core temperature) rises to up to 40°C (104°F).
 A normal temperature is about 37°C (98.6°F).

-At these temperatures, you may feel sick and develop headaches, sweat excessively and feel faint.
+At these temperatures, you may feel sick, have a headache, sweat excessively and feel faint.
 The body is losing water and becoming dehydrated.
-If untreated, heat exhaustion can progress to heat stroke which can be serious.

-The treatment for heat exhaustion is to move swiftly to a cool place, out of direct sunlight, and to drink plenty of cool fluids.
+The treatment for heat exhaustion is to move swiftly to a cool, shaded place, and to drink plenty of cool fluids.
 Recovery should happen quickly, usually within 30 minutes, and there are no long-term complications.
+If untreated, heat exhaustion can progress to heat stroke which is very serious.
 If you have heat exhaustion, or are looking after someone with heat exhaustion, and improvement is not occurring, it is important to seek urgent medical advice.
+For more information see the separate leaflet Heat exhaustion and heatstroke.

 Heatstroke/sunstroke

 Heatstroke occurs when the core body temperature rises above 40°C (104°F).
-It is potentially very serious.
+It is very serious.
 The cells in the body begin to break down, important bodily functions stop working, internal organs can fail (such as the brain) and, in extreme cases, death can occur.

 Symptoms include being sick (vomiting), confusion, fast shallow breathing (hyperventilation) and loss of consciousness.